 The command field starts in the first column of the row.
 The remainder of the line is list-directed, with each field separated by blanks.
-The specific header commands vary by source category and format and are listed in Table 8.12, "Inventory header commands for IDA, ORL, and FF10 formats" [355].
+The specific header commands vary by source category and format and are listed in Table 8.12, "Inventory header commands for ORL, and FF10 formats" [352].

 Table 8.12.
-Inventory header commands for IDA, ORL, and FF10 formats
+Inventory header commands for ORL, and FF10 formats

-Command Parameter Description and Values #FF10_ACTIVITY #FF10[NONPOINT POINT NON- ROAD ONROAD] #FF10[HOURLY DAILY][NON- POINT POINT NONROAD ON- ROAD] #ORL #ORL NONPOINT #ORL FIRE #ORL FIREEMIS N/A N/A #TYPE File type First nonblank character after #TYPE to the last character of the line.
-For on-road mobile activity data, the word "activity" must appear in this header entry; otherwise, SMOKE assumes that the file contains emissions data. #COUNTRY Country name Valid names are those in the COSTCY file (US, CANADA, MEXICO, etc.) #YEAR Data year Number from 1900 to 2200 #DESC Description Description of the data (not used by SMOKE) #DATA or #POLID data1 data2 data n In IDA-format files, it defines the pollutants for which emissions data is provided; "data1" in the ID of the first pollutant, "data2" is the ID of the second pollutant, and so on.
-In wild/Rx fires ORL format files (#ORL FIRE ("Section 8.2.8.3, "ORL FIRE Format" [383]") and day-specific #ORL FIRE EMIS file ("Section 8.2.6.2, "ORL FIRE Emission Format" [371]"), it defines a complete list of pollutant names from day-specific ORL FIREEMIS files; "data1" is the first pollutant name or CAS number, "data2" is the second pollutant name(or CAS number), and so on. #UNITS units1 units2 units Only used for on-road mobile activity data in IDA format.
-Defines the units associated with the activity data; "units1" are the units for "data1", "units2" are the units for "data2", and so on.
-Not used for emissions data because the units are built into the file formats.
+Command Parameter Description and Values #FF10_ACTIVITY #FF10[NONPOINT POINT NON- ROAD ONROAD] #FF10[HOURLY DAILY][NON- POINT POINT NONROAD ON- ROAD] #ORL #ORL NONPOINT #ORL FIRE #ORL FIREEMIS N/A #TYPE File type First nonblank character after #TYPE to the last character of the line.
+For on-road mobile activity data, the word "activity" must appear in this header entry; otherwise, SMOKE assumes that the file contains emissions data. #COUNTRY Country name Valid names are those in the COSTCY or GEOCODE_LEVEL[1-4](FF10 Format only) file(s) (US, CANADA, MEXICO, etc.) #YEAR Data year Number from 1900 to 2200 #DESC Description Description of the data (not used by SMOKE) #DATA or #POLID data1 data2 data n In wild/Rx fires ORL format files (#ORL FIRE ("Section 8.2.8.3, "ORL FIRE Format" [380]") and day-specific #ORL FIRE EMIS file ("Section 8.2.6.2, "ORL FIRE Emission Format" [368]"), it defines a complete list of pollutant names from day-specific ORL FIREEMIS files; "data1" is the first pollutant name or CAS number, "data2" is the second pollutant name(or CAS number), and so on.